Surue/surue.github.io/index.md

 I'm Nicolas Schneider, passionated about custom game engine and video games in generals.
 With those posts I'm presenting some aspects of the many projects I've been working.

+## AI groups movements and Pathfinding

+During my last school year I've been working on a project that aim to use the new Unity burst compiler to its full potential by managing large group of agents and making them navigate in a large scale world.
+1. State of the art and existing solution
+2. The game to test the project

 ## PokEngine

 The PokEngine is a school's project mainly focus around making a game for Switch with a custom game engine.
 As the main engine programmer I visits some of the darkest secrets around the cheats used in the engin mixed with some optimization stuff.